Augmedics is building augmented reality glasses for spinal surgery

 Then, doctors have to place markers on the patient’s body to register the location of the spine.
 This way, even if the patient moves while breathing, Vizor can automatically adjust the position of the spine in real time.

 Surgeons also need to put markers on standard surgical tools.
 After a calibration process, Vizor can precisely display the orientation of the tools during the operation.
-According to Augmedics, it takes ten to twenty seconds to calibrate the tools.
+According to Augmedics, it takes 10-20 seconds to calibrate the tools.
 The device also lets you visualize the implants, such as screws.

 Elimelech says that the overall system accuracy is about 1.4mm.
 The FDA requires a level of accuracy below 2mm.
 The company is still working on FDA approval before it can sell Vizor to hospitals in the U.S. It could still take a year or two.
 But some surgeons have already tried it.